Editor in Chief

 Wei Chen, PhD, is the Wilson-Cook Professor in Engineering Design at Northwestern University, USA.
 She is a Professor in the Department of Mechanical Engineering and the Chair of the research faculty council of the Segal Design Institution.
 Dr. Chen received her PhD in mechanical engineering from the Georgia Institute of Technology (1995), her MS from University of Houston (1992), and BS from Shanghai Jiao Tong University in China (1988).
 She is a Fellow of ASME and an Associate Fellow of AIAA.
 She co-authored the book “Decision-Based Design: Integrating Consumer Preferences into Engineering Design”, Springer 2013.
 She is a review editor of Structural and Multidisciplinary Optimization and served twice as an Associate Editor of the ASME Journal of Mechanical Design.
 Dr. Chen was the recipient of NSF Faculty Early Career Award, ASME Pi Tau Sigma Gold Medal achievement award, and SAE Ralph R. Teetor Educational award.

 John Clarkson is Professor of Engineering Design at the University of Cambridge and Professor of Healthcare Systems at Delft Technical University.
 He is also Director of the Cambridge Engineering Design Centre and Co-Director of Cambridge Public Health.
 He holds a degree in electrical engineering and PhD in electrical machines from the University of Cambridge and an honorary doctorate from KU Leuven.
-As well as publishing over 600 papers, he has written and edited a number of books on medical equipment design, inclusive design, and process management.
+As well as publishing over 800 papers, he has written and edited a number of books on medical equipment design, inclusive design, and process management.
 He is a Fellow of the Royal Academy of Engineering, the Institution of Engineering and Technology and the Institution of Engineering Designers, and an international member of the Royal Swedish Academy of Engineering Sciences.